tduck1equack/dotfiles/private_dot_config/DankMaterialShell/plugins/dot_repos/eb9e78a240493f10/displaySettings/README.md

 ## Requirements

-- DankMaterialShell >= 0.2.4
+- DankMaterialShell >= 0.6.2
 - Hyprland
-    - a monitorv2 definiton in your hyprland.conf file.
+    - a monitorv2 definition in your hyprland.conf file.
-    - For the monitor to be able to be turned off it needs to have an initial disabled value eg:
-    ```
-    monitorv2 {
-        output = DP-1
-        disabled = 0
-    }
-    ```

 ## Compatibility